 Background

-KALAHI-CIDSS (KC) is a flagship poverty alleviation program of the Government of the Philippines, implemented by the Department of Social Welfare & Development with support from the World Bank and the Millennium Challenge Corporation.
+KALAHI-CIDSS (KC) is a flagship poverty alleviation program of the Government of the Philippines, implemented by the Department of Social Welfare & Development (DSWD) with support from the World Bank and the Millennium Challenge Corporation.

 Employing a community driven-development (CDD) approach, the objective of the program is to “empower local communities in targeted poor municipalities and selected urban areas to achieve improved access to sustainable basic public services and to participate in more inclusive Local Government Unit (LGU) planning and budgeting.”
 By transferring resources and decision-making power directly to community groups, the program seeks to improve allocative efficiency, equity, and result in more cost-effective and transparent delivery of outputs than traditional top-down methods for local development, as well as at the same time empowering communities through the provision of power to make decisions and skills development.